Regularized Fluctuating Lattice Boltzmann Model: METHOD

 Here, \( \mathbf{e}_k = (e_{k0}, e_{k1}, \dots, e_{k26}) \) are orthogonal vectors (detailed in the next subsection) in the D3Q27 representation satisfying \( \sum_i w_i e_{ki} e_{li} = b_k \delta_{kl} \), \( w_i \) are weights (see Table~\ref{tab:d3q27}) and \( b_k \) are normalization factors, defined as

 The basis vectors \( \mathbf{e}_k \) are designed to correspond to physically meaningful degrees of freedom such as mass, momentum, stress, and higher-order modes~\cite{d2002multiple}.
-Following the procedure adopted for $f_i$, each moment \( m_k \) can be decomposed into equilibrium and non-equilibrium parts
+Following the procedure adopted for $f_i$, each moment \( m_k \) can be decomposed into equilibrium and non--equilibrium parts

 where both terms are obtained by applying Eq.~\ref{moments} to \( f_i^{\text{eq}} \) and \( f_i^{\text{neq}} \), respectively.
 Note that Eq.\ref{lbe} can be decomposed into a collision step followed by a streaming step as follows